sihensel/dotfiles/README.md

 # Welcome ~/

-This repository contains my personal Linux dotfiles.
+This repository contains my personal Linux dotfiles.<br>
-They are often (speak: all the time) a work in progress and may or may not work for you.
+They are often (speak: all the time) a work in progress and may or may not work for you.<br>
 I recently switched from X11 to Wayland using the [River](https://github.com/riverwm/river) compositor.

 ![screenshot.png](screenshot.png)